cristmor/G4Coil/README.md

 cmake ..

-make -jN               N="Number of Threads on your computer"
+make -jN    ,N="Number of Threads on your computer"

 ./G4Coil

-/run/beamOn N          N="Number of Event" "This step is also done when the program is running"
+/run/beamOn N   ,N="Number of Event" "This step is also done when the program is running"

 2.)
 With the fast_build.sh